 Almost exactly 20 years after Russians launched Cosmonaut Valentina Tereshkova, Sally Ride became the first American woman in space.
 She is also the youngest American astronaut to have traveled to space.
 On her flight aboard the Challenger, Sally Ride, along with four other crew members, conducted pharmaceutical experiments and deployed two communications satellites.

 Despite the significance of her mission and status as the first American woman in space, Sally Ride insisted she only saw herself one way, and that was as an astronaut.

 V-2 Rocket was the world’s first long-range guided ballistic missile.
 It’s launch marked the first spaceflight in history.
 Produced and launched by Nazi Germany, the V-2 Rocket became the first man-made object to cross what would later be defined as the Kármán line.

-Millions watch on live television as the Space Shuttle Atlantic and its seven crew members launched from the Kennedy Space Center in Florida on June 27.
+Millions watch on live television as the Space Shuttle Atlantis and its seven crew members launched from the Kennedy Space Center in Florida on June 27.
 When Atlantis docked with the Russian space station Mir, it marked the first shuttle-station hookup.
-Cosmonauts welcomed the shuttle crew by broadcasting Russian folks songs.
+Cosmonauts welcomed the shuttle crew by broadcasting Russian folk songs.

 It took two hours to dock.
 Astronaut Robert “Hoot” Gibson had to maintain speeds under one foot every 10 seconds as he maneuvered the 100-ton shuttle to within 3 inches of Mir.
 The docking lasted for five days and the mission was regarded as the beginning of “a new era of friendship and cooperation.”